What We Do

 Rory joined OW Architects in July 2020, after graduating from the University of Sheffield with Distinction in his master’s studies.
 He completed the Collaborative Practice course while working for 2 years at BDP in Birmingham, combining his academic studies with practice-based experience on a number of education and residential development projects.
 He used his studies to develop his interests in the future role of Building Information Modelling (BIM) in the construction industry and understanding of how technology can improve productivity and sustainability.

-Rory previously worked at AFL Architects in Manchester on several of Healthcare projects, and at Rodney Melville + Partners in Leamington Spa on the conservation of a series of listed churches and stately homes.
+Rory previously worked at AFL Architects in Manchester on several Healthcare projects, and at Rodney Melville + Partners in Leamington Spa on the conservation of a series of listed churches and stately homes.
 He completed both his BA Architecture and his RIBA Part III at the University of Cambridge.

 EP_OwersWarwick-Headshots-Colour-LowRes-9